edrys-labs/documentation/README.md

 ##### `Edrys.setItem(key, value)`

-Stores a value in local storage, scoped to the current class and user room.
+__Stores a value in local storage, scoped to the current class and user room.__

+    --{{1}}--
+This method allows modules to save data locally within the browser, storing a specific value under a given key.
+The data is scoped to the current class and user room, ensuring that the information persists across sessions and remains isolated within the appropriate context.

 ``` javascript
 Edrys.setItem("key", "value");